dsoellinger/IBCC-Lecture-Notes/computed_tomography.md

 **Important:**

 - X-Ray beam is only approximately mono-energetic and attenuation depends on energy
+  **Note:** An x-ray beam consists of many photons.
+Getting a mono-energetic beam requires all photons to have the same energy level.
+However, this is not the case in real-world.
+So, low energy photons will be subject to photoelectric absorption.
+High energy photons will lose energy and travel further.

 - Effective X-Ray energy increases as it passed through patient.
 "Beam hardening"
   If the X-Ray beam hits bone, most of the low energy stuff will get absorbed.
 The high energy stuff remains.

 ### Beam hardening

 Beam hardening occurs when the mean energy of an x-ray beam increases as it passes through an object / patient.
+This is because of the fact that the beam is not mono-energetic.
+If a low energy photon hits bone, it gets absorbed.
+The high energy photons travel through.
+Therefore, the mean energy will obviously increase.

+It turns out that beam hardening leads to dark streaks in images.

 **Note:** Lower energy photons are attenuated more easily, higher energy photons are attenuated less easily